Lakhva

 Lakhva (also Lachva and Lachwa; Belarusian and Russian: Лахва, Łachwa; לאַכװע) is a village in Luninets District, Brest Region, Belarus.
 It serves as the administrative center of Lakhva selsoviet.
-It has a population of approximately 2,100.
+As of 2019, it had a population of 1108.

 Lakhva is considered to have been the location of one of the first, if not the first, Jewish ghetto uprisings of the Second World War.

 Geography

-Lakhva is located in the Luninets district of Brest Region, approximately 80 kilometres to the east of Pinsk and 200 kilometres south of Minsk.
-It lies on the Smierc River, to the north of the Pripet Marshes.
+Lakhva is located in the Luninets district of Brest Region, Belarus, approximately 80 kilometres to the east of Pinsk and 200 kilometres south of Minsk.
+It lies on the Smerdz' River, to the north of the Pripet Marshes.

 The town is located within Polesia, a marshy region that has historically been at the confluence of various empires and states.
 As such, Lakhva has, at various points in its history, been under Lithuanian, Polish, Russian, Soviet, German, and Belarusian control.

 History

 16th century to 20th century

 The earliest mentions of Lakhva are contained in records from the late 16th century pertaining to the Estate of Łachwa, a large private estate in what was then the Grand Duchy of Lithuania.
 The estate was held jointly by the Radziwiłłs and the Kiszkas, two powerful and significant Szlachta (noble) families of the Polish–Lithuanian Commonwealth.

 The tax receipts and registers from the era, pertaining to the estate holdings of Prince Mikołaj Krzysztof Radziwiłł, indicate that grain farming played an unusually small role in the economy of the estate, as compared to other parts of the Grand Duchy.
 Given the marshy and wooded terrain, the local economy was instead dominated by fishing, hunting and forestry.

 On March 23, 1588, the Estate of Łachwa was formally divided between Prince Radziwiłł and Jan Kiszka, with the village falling within the Radziwiłł holdings.
 It is known that Lakhva became a town at some point during this period.
 The 1588 agreement between Radziwiłł and Kiszka dividing the estate refers to Lakhva as a village, but a document dated February 23, 1593 refers to it as a town and to its residents as townspeople.
 After 1593, archival documents consistently refer to Lakhva as a town.
 A tax receipt from 1596 indicates that the portions of the town subject to tax consisted of 7 houses in the town square, 60 street houses, 20 "poor dwellings" (chałupy nędzne), 2 craftsmen, 4 tenants without cattle, 4 vendors and one mill-wheel.

 Due to conflicting royal charters, Lakhva fell within the administrative control of both the powiat of Nowogródek and the powiat of Pinsk.
 Prince Radziwiłł apparently preferred to deal with the administration in Nowogródek, leading to protracted legal proceedings by the authorities in Pinsk.
 In 1600, King Sigismund III settled the dispute by confirming that Lakhva belonged to Nowogródek.